|

 For conventional public guqin performance, two aspects of presentation require particular attention.

-The essential beauty of the traditional guqin (i.e., one with silk strings) lies in the rich but delicate overtones produced by plucking or hitting the strings (the nylon metal strings so commonly used since the Cultural Revolution have no such subtlety).
+The essential beauty of the traditional guqin (i.e., one with silk strings) lies in the rich but delicate overtones produced by plucking or hitting the strings (the nylon metal strings so introduced during and commonly used since the Cultural Revolution have their own advantages, particularly in performances, but they do not have this subtle coloring, hence they lead to different styles of play).
 To capture this the most essential elements are microphones with low internal noise and a large frequency range, and a high quality microphone pre-amp.
 Under General and Technical Details of my Qin Recordings I discuss issues involved in recording qin.
 For amplification the issues are much the same except that close miking is probably required.
 However, a major problem in amplifying qin in this way is often an over-emphasis on the sound of the fingers sliding on the strings.
 Avoiding this requires considerable skill on the part of the technicians, as well as the right equipment.

 Two other amplification alternatives might be considered, contact microphones and piezo electric pickups.
 These alternatives are particularly important if the qin is to be played together with another instrument.